 Hit the Ground Running

-Witness the newly arrived expat spouse stressed out due to the overwhelming demands put upon her by the family to get their home and personal lives in smooth running order as soon as possible.
-Witness the expat businessman/business woman,who, after his/her days of initial orientation, begins to face the often subtle challenges of learning to work within a totally different cultural context.
-Witness the expat kids, who enter an international school environment, often for the first time, and try to find their niche amongst the widely diversified student body.
+Witness the newly arrived expat spouse stressed out due to the overwhelming demands put upon her/him by the family to get their home and personal lives in smooth running order as soon as possible.
+Witness the expat businessman/business woman, who, after his/her days of initial orientation, begins to face the often subtle challenges of learning to work within a totally different cultural context.
+Witness the expat kids, who enter an international school environment, often for the first time, and try to find their niche amongst the diverse student body.

 What do all expat family members have in common?
 The need to Hit the Ground Running!
 Here's a list of 11 things newly arrived expat families can do, either during a familiarization trip* (also known as 'look-see') to Jakarta prior to the move, or during the first weeks in Jakarta.
 Don't stay at home bemoaning the foreign-ness of it all - get out there and dive into the challenge!

-1. Arrange an orientation to Jakarta so that you can explore various neighborhoods and housing options.
-Sit down with a real estate agent and look at a big fold-out map of Jakarta noting the location of the working spouse's office, the school/s your children are most likely to attend, and the neighborhoods with good proximity to these as well as recreation, shopping and community events venues.
+1. Arrange an orientation in Jakarta so that you can explore various neighborhoods and housing options.
+Sit down with a real estate agent or an orientation guide and look at a map of Jakarta noting the location of the working spouse's office, the school/s your children are most likely to attend, and the neighborhoods with good proximity to these as well as recreation, shopping and community events venues.

 Ask the agent to share local knowledge such as where the nearest mosque is located as the times and volume of the call to prayer may disturb you.
 Ask if they are aware of flooding in the area or on access roads to the area as well as if there is major construction planned or underway as this will severely effect traffic.